walkerzf/walkerzf.github.io/source/_posts/PgtblLab.md

 **Advantages:**

 * Performance.
 When we need to move big bytes which can go out of `PGSIZE` , we need to `walkaddr` the `va` ,and move the `pa` .But when we have the correct user mapping ,we can using the page table.
-* We can manipulate the user data freely .Eg . when we need to fix a file in a data structure ,we may need copy in and copy out, but we do not need , we can
+* We can manipulate the user data freely .Eg . when we need to fix a file in a data structure ,we may need copy in and copy out